Back to all posts

 What is capacity management?

-By definition, capacity management refers to a range of techniques that ensure resources are sufficient to meet upcoming business requirements cost-effectively.
-In turn, capacity is the total output that a business is capable of with the resources it has, and it's achieved by fully utilizing those resources.
+In turn, capacity is the total output that your business is capable of with the resources it currently has.
+It is achieved by utilizing those resources effectively to deliver maximum productivity and profit.

 Consider a digital agency with a team member, Priscilla, who manages social media campaigns.
 Priscilla is on a fixed salary, and she has eight hours a day to dedicate to working with clients.

-If there isn't enough work to keep Priscilla busy all day, part of her salary becomes an unnecessary cost.
-If there is too much work and she can't keep up, clients aren't seen to, and likely won't be impressed.
-She will be working overtime, and will likely be less productive as a result.
+If there is too much work, she can't keep up and clients aren't seen to.
+She will be working overtime, getting stressed, and will likely be less productive as a result.

 capacity management